denis-beurive/bouncy-castle-examples/app-pgp-keyload/README.md

 # Description

-Illustrates the loading of PGP cryptographic document.
+Illustrates the loading of PGP keys and keyrings.

-This example shows how to load public and secret keys.
-However, the technique can be used to load any kind of PGP document.

 # Dependencies